vppillai/h3Docs/apps/firmware_update/readme.md

 If the expected response is received on all UART lines, the script will list all the detected COM ports.

 How to fix it:
-* Input COM port number of the intended device to be downloaded when Please enter COM port number to program: is displayed as shown in the above figures.
+* Input COM port number of the intended device to be downloaded when "Please enter COM port number to program:" is displayed as shown in the above figures.
 * Note that for each downloading option of ATWINC chip firmware, TLS/SSL root certificates, gain table the COM port number to be given.
 To avoid this, it is possible to force the winc_programmer_UART tool to use a specific COM port number in the beginning.
-For example to use COM56, run the script like this: download_all.bat UART 56
+For example to use COM56, run the script like this: "download_all.bat UART 56"

 ## Failed To Initialize Programmer: Invalid Chip ID